simbo1905/root-objects/README.md

     }

-That syntax says we have a non-public list (invisible outside of the Java package) that is transient (JPA wont try to save it that list into the datbase its a list maintained by Java logic only).
+That syntax says we have a non-public list (invisible outside of the Java package) that is transient (JPA wont try to save it into the database) as it is maintained entirely by Java logic.
 The getter that returns the list wraps it in an unmodifiable list.
-Thats a proxy object that lets you get at items in the list but throws an exception if you try to modify the list.
+That is a proxy object that lets you get at items in the list but throws an exception if you try to modify the list.
 Ninja.
 The net result is that you can "see" both `contract`, `lineitem` and `delivery` objects outside of the package that they are defined in, but you have to call methods on the `contract` objects to modify anything.
 To load and save contract objects you use a `ContractServce` system class that has methods to query the database to load contracts.

+### Concluding remarks

+The source code has very few public classes or methods.
+This is unsual for Java projects.
+Typically Java projects have package layouts that model the solution; "this package has all the entities, that package has all database related code, that package is all the services code".
+That approach forces you to make almost everthing public.
+In the long term on a big project brittle connections are made across business responsibility boundaries.
+There is no way the compiler can enforce boundaries that align to the business domain.

+With DDD you model the problem space not the solution; "this package is everything to support contracts, that package holds everything for
+products, that package is all about customers".
+Then you can be very strict and only expose the service classes, root entities, and core business concepts, and force client code to go via a narrow public API.
+This helps keep bugs at bay and allows you to add or refactor logic with confidence.

+Java didn't make `public` the default it made `package private` the default.
+Tragically that excellent hint how to write good OO code is ignored by the vast majority of Java developers.
+This is an epic fail.
+Package private is awesome as you can put your test code into the same package to be able to setup and verify fine grained unit test code whilst only exposing a minimal public API to code outside of the package.
+The unit tests in this sample code demonstrate the approach.

+The optimal package layout for DDD is one where the compiler enforces boundaries that separate concepts within the business domain.

 ### See Also